jamesmontemagno/TextToSpeechPlugin/README.md

-Text To Speech Plugin for Xamarin and Windows
+## Text To Speech Plugin for Xamarin and Windows

-Simple and elegant way of performing Text To Speech across Xamarin.iOS, Xamarin.Android, and Windows Projects.
+Simple and elegant way of performing Text To Speech across Xamarin.iOS, Xamarin.Android, Windows, and Xamarin.Forms projects.

 Preview: http://screencast.com/t/voW1P48Ka